HeinerKuecker/Bit-packed-array-Java/README.md

 This repository contains an Eclipse project BIT_PACKED_ARRAY with the associated files.

-The United Tests run in JUnit4.
+The Unit tests run in JUnit4.